Parth511/Web_Scraping_Project_Pepcoding_LRC/FinalProject/Readme.md

 2. Use In Writing System -> 2.1.
 Music
 3. Related characters

-You can check the actual page on the below given link: https://en.wikipedia.org/wiki/P
+You can check the actual page on the given link: https://en.wikipedia.org/wiki/P

 After scraping these 3 things, the script stores this data in an excel file by the name of P_Data_On_Wikipedia.xlsx, which is not present already will be created in the same folder where these 3 scripts are present.